SARA: Stress Test Reasoning in Audio Deepfake Detection: Limitations

 \section{Limitations}

-Our experiments are exclusively conducted on English-language datasets, it remains an open question how our framework generalizes to multilingual contexts.
-The bifurcation effects of reasoning tax \& shield is unclear in diverse syntactic and morphological structures of non-English languages.
+Our experiments are exclusively conducted on English-language datasets, it remains an open question how our framework generalizes to diverse syntactic and morphological structures of non-English languages.

-Our evaluation is currently confined to the ASVSpoof 2019 Logical Access dataset, which represents a controlled laboratory environment.
-We do not extend our analysis to newer, unconstrained datasets such as \textit{Fake-Or-Real} or \textit{InTheWild}.
-Consequently, it remains unexplored how the proposed reasoning metrics behave under the erratic channel noises, compression artifacts, and diverse spoofing scenarios inherent to these ``wild'' datasets.
-Future work is needed to verify if the \textit{Reasoning Shield} holds up outside of standardized benchmarks.

-Due to computational constraints, this study focuses on mid-sized Audio Language Models (approx. 7B-8B parameters) and a small subset of traditional ADDs.
+Due to computational constraints, this study focuses on mid-sized Audio Language Models (approx. 7B-8B parameters) and a small subset of traditional ADD.
 We do not examine the behavior of large omni-models, such as Qwen3-Omni-30B-A3B-Instruct, nor do we benchmark against an exhaustive list of legacy classifiers.
-It is possible that the \textit{Reasoning Tax} we observed is mitigated by the emergence of stronger reasoning capabilities in larger models, a hypothesis that requires further investigation into the scaling laws of forensic audio analysis.

-Finally, our contribution is primarily diagnostic in nature.
-We establish a forensic audit framework to characterize failure modes like the \textit{Reasoning Tax} and \textit{Systemic Deception}, but we do not propose specific training objectives or architectural modifications to mitigate these vulnerabilities.
-While we identify the risks, developing robust defense mechanisms, such as adversarial training on linguistic perturbations or consistency, enforcing loss functions, remains a critical avenue for future work.
+Finally, our framework relies on AI-synthesized Chain-of-Thought (CoT) traces, which bounds the generalizability of our findings to human-annotated reasoning paradigms.
+While human-expert annotations remain the gold standard, they are prohibitively expensive to produce at scale and were outside the primary scope of this diagnostic study.
+We explored hybrid datasets integrating human-labeled seeds, yet observed that these did not yield performance gains over pure synthetic generation.
+This suggests a potential alignment bias, where models may adapt more effectively to the consistent logical structures of synthetic traces than to the correctness of human-provided reasoning.
+We view this not as a failure of our approach, but as a known constraint of using current reasoning-capable ALMs as both the student and the teacher.